Informational Interviews

 • Ask friends, family, neighbors, colleagues, former employers.

-• Reach out to UMBC alumni through Retrievers Connect (our very own networking platform) or via LinkedIn (including a UMBC group).
+• Reach out to UMBC alumni through Retrievers Connect (our very own networking platform) or via LinkedIn.

 • Contact faculty, staff, and the Career Center.